YaxuanSeanZhang/yaxuanseanzhang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yaxuan (Sean) Zhang is a Ph.D. candidate and MGIS student (Computer Science minor) at the University of Minnesota, set to graduate in May 2024.

-She is actively seeking jobs in the fields of data science, transportation planning, and geospatial intelligence.
-With over 5 years of experience, She specializes in GIS, urban transportation, geospatial analysis, machine learning, and statistical modeling.
+She is actively seeking jobs in the fields of <b>data science</b>, <b>transportation planning</b>, and <b>geospatial intelligence</b>.
 She is passionate about leveraging cutting-edge data and technology to deliver innovative solutions and data-driven decision-making.

+<b>Specialties</b>: GIS, Urban Mobility, Statistical Modeling, Machine Learning, Analytics, R, Python, SQL

 {style="text-align: justify;"}